Table of Contents

 The Path Forward: Respecting Culture for Sustainability

-For further reading, consult resources from the FAO's Globally Important Agricultural Heritage Systems, the UN Department of Economic and Social Affairs on Indigenous Peoples, and case studies published by the International Fund for Agricultural Development.
-These organizations provide actionable insights on integrating culture into land management.
+For further reading and resources on integrating culture into land management, consult the FAO's Globally Important Agricultural Heritage Systems, the UN Department of Economic and Social Affairs on Indigenous Peoples, and case studies published by the International Fund for Agricultural Development.
+These organizations provide actionable insights and best practices for culturally inclusive environmental stewardship.